 In turns, she’ll begin with a lean into the turn, and then her weight takes over and she levels out for the completion.
 At roughly 18 knots and with the wheel hard over, she completes a 180-degree turn in 15 seconds.

 The return to the marina was more of the same excellent controllability.
 Coming into the dock, I activated the DockMate and backed into the slip with that unit and again… no surprises.
 Just expected responsiveness.

 Kadey-Krogen customers are a loyal band of brothers and sisters, and there’s no doubt that the Summit 54 does not target the same customer.
 This is for a younger crowd that has more of a need for speed.
 But make no doubt, brand loyalty still has its place with the Summit, and when the day comes for this customer to slow down, the brand still has that covered.

 It’s also important to realize that the Summit isn’t built by a volume manufacturer cranking out boats one after the other.
-This is more of a “one at a time” and “pay more attention to that one” type of a builder and as such, at $2.3m there’s a higher price tag.
-That’s a significant aspect in a crowded market such as this, but there are customers that prefer this type of yacht and build process over the cookie-cutter batch-build of a lower-priced yacht.
+This is more of a “one at a time” and “pay more attention to that one” type of a builder.
+There are customers who prefer this type of yacht and build process over the cookie-cutter batch-build of a lower-priced yacht.
 Krogen could do it that way, but they won’t.
 That’s not the foundation Kadey-Krogen was built on, and now is not the time for compromise.
 Again… quality of a Krogen… with speed.